defencedigital/moduk-service-manual/src/service-assessments/index.md

 ---
 layout: "layouts/two-column.njk"
 title: "Service assessments"
-description: "Find out how assessments and feedback sessions help your service, how to book one and what to expect."
+description: "Find out how service assessments help your service, how to book one and what to expect."
-lead: "Check how service assessments work in Defence, if you need one and what to expect."
+lead: "Check how service assessments work, if you need one and what to expect."
 ---

 ## [How service assessments help your team](/service-assessments/how-service-assessments-help-your-team) {.govuk-heading-m .govuk-!-margin-bottom-1}